 Memorials, fountains and artworks

 Management of national memorials, fountains and artworks involves the care of key features within landscape areas of the National Capital.
-These include the memorials on Anzac Parade, King George V Memorial, the Federation Centenary Fountains, and memorials and artworks in Commonwealth Park and Kings Park.
+These include the memorials on Anzac Parade, King George V Memorial, and memorials and artworks in Commonwealth Park and Kings Park.
 In all, the NCA manages and maintains more than 100 of these structures throughout the city.

 The NCA has set maintenance standards and benchmarks for the management of these significant assets, taking into account their intrinsic artistic and heritage values.

 The NCA is the custodian of some of the nation's most significant cultural landscapes, including the Old Parliament House Rose Gardens, the National Rose Garden, Kings and Commonwealth Parks, the native grasslands of Yarramundi and the remnant woodland on Stirling Ridge.

 Some of these areas are heavily utilised for events and ceremonies.

 NCA buildings on National Land include the National Capital Exhibition building, Commonwealth Place, the National Carillon and Blundells Cottage, as well as leased premises such as the Lobby Restaurant, Commonwealth Place East Annex, Waters Edge Restaurant, the Medical Superintendent’s House and Limestone House buildings at Acton Peninsula and the Commonwealth Park Depot.
 Minor structures include public toilets, bus shelters and barbecues.

 Civil infrastructure assets are maintained through a number of contractors.
 These assets include roads, car parks, bridges, storm water systems, street lighting, pumping systems, and the Captain Cook Memorial Jet.
 In addition, signs, park features and play equipment are also managed and maintained.